Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 • West: warmer afternoon sun; watch leaf edges.

-• North: even but weak; favor tolerant species and clear mirrors to reflect light.
+• North: even but low light; favor tolerant species and light-colored mirrors to reflect light.
+Discover our plants suited for partial shade.

 Winter: move plants closer to windows and clean the glass; summer: move slightly back and filter direct rays.